alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 What happens when larger institutions try to preserve social media?

 Cultural heritage institutions know the historical importance of social media, and everyone I've worked with understands the urgency -- including when I worked at the [Flickr Foundation][flickr-fdn].
+Digital preservation is a well-understood field, and a lot of institutions have robust processes they've built over time.
-But preserving social media is difficult, and it's not a well-developed area of practice.
+But preserving social media has some unique challenges, and it often lags behind other digital preservation work.
-The enthusiasm is there, but the processes and tools are still relatively young.
-Many institutions have a mature strategy for digital preservation, but few have a strategy for social media.

 In this post, I'm going to explain why preserving social media is so hard, and how I've approached it in my scrapbook.